nbailey20/HACC/README.md

 * Ability to generate hard-to-guess password for new credentials
 * Ability to update/rotate credential passwords
 * Fully wipe any sign of hacc AWS profile from credentials/config file once vault eradicated
+* Lock-down Vault with SCP so only HACC AWS user can read/write